AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

     ```sh
     ssh -vv 172.16.1.11
     ```
     > :beginner: There's going to be a *lot* of output from this command.
-This is all intended to help you troubleshoot problems, although we're using it here to show you some of how SSH works "under the hood."
-If you ever do run into a problem, though, you can use this technique to get a lot more information about what might be going wrong.
+This is all intended to help you troubleshoot problems, although here we're using it to show you some of how SSH works "under the hood."
+If you ever do run into a problem, though, you can use this technique to get a lot more information about what might be going wrong with the connection you're trying to make.
     >
     > You can also tweak exactly how much output you'll get by specifying the `-v` option a different number of times.
 The less times you pass `-v`, the less information will be printed when you run `ssh`.
 We're using `-vv` because the specific thing we're looking for is only printed at level `debug2` and greater, so passing `-v` just one time would not have shown it to us.
     >
-    > When started this way, every line of output except the first and last will now be labelled with the debugging level that the message on the remainder of the line is associated with.
+    > When started this way, most lines of output will be labelled with the debugging level that the message on the remainder of the line is associated with.
 In other words, lines that begin with `debug1: ` will be printed when you run `ssh -v`, whereas lines that begin with `debug2: ` will only be printed when you run `ssh -vv` (or `ssh -vvv` and so on).
     >
     > If you're comfortable on a command line, you can use this fact to quickly filter the output to show you just what you're interested in.
 For example, [`ssh -vv 172.16.1.11 2>&1 | grep debug2`](https://explainshell.com/explain?cmd=ssh+-vv+172.16.1.11+2%3E%261+%7C+grep+debug2) will only show you the level 2 debugging output.